in28minutes/Java-EE-Design-Patterns/README.md

 #View Helper
 - Tag Libraries used for Date Formatting
+- Spring Tag Libraries for Form Binding

 #Intercepting Filter
 - AOP
 - Logging
 - authentication filters , logging & auditing , Image conversion , data compression , encryption

+#Service Locator  (With Spring - these kind of things have become obselete)
+- Is a Singleton that is used to reuse code performing the JNDI lookup .
+- Abstracts complexity
+- Provides uniform service access to Clients
+- Improves performance
+- Sometimes referred to as the EJBHomeFactory ( EJB design patterns ) .

 #Session Facade
 - The session bean will probably interact with two or more entity beans